News and Children

 For example, statistics report a decrease in the incidence of crime, yet, the reporting of crime in the news has increased 240%.
 Local news shows often lead with or break into programming to announce crime reports and devote as much as 30% of the broadcast time to detailed crime reporting.

 The possible negative effects of news can be lessened by parents, teachers, or other adults watching the news with the child and talking about what has been seen or heard.
 The child's age, maturity, developmental level, life experiences, and vulnerabilities should guide how much and what kind of news the child watches.

 Guidelines for minimizing the negative effects of watching the news include:

-- look for signs that the news may have triggered fears or anxieties such as sleeplessness, fears, bedwetting, crying, or talking about being afraid
+- Look for signs that the news may have triggered fears or anxieties such as trouble sleeping, persistent fears, bedwetting, crying, or talking about being afraid.

 Parents should remember that it is important to talk to the child or adolescent about what he/she has seen or heard.
 This allows parents to lessen the potential negative effects of the news and to discuss their own ideas and values.
 While children cannot be completely protected from outside events, parents can help them feel safe and help them better understand the world around them.